-In a loan modification, the bank agrees to alter your mortgage terms, which in turn lowers your monthly payment to a more affordable amount.
+In a loan modification, the bank agrees to alter your mortgage terms, lowering your monthly payment to a more affordable amount.
 If Fannie Mae or Freddie Mac owns your loan, you might qualify for a "Flex Modification," a special loan modification program.

-Under this program, the loan servicer takes a series of steps, which might include reducing the interest rate and, possibly, extending the term of the loan to lower your monthly payments by as much as 20%.
+Under this program, the loan servicer takes a series of steps, which might include reducing the interest rate and, possibly, extending the loan term to lower your monthly payments by as much as 20%.

 The Federal National Mortgage Association (FNMA), also called "Fannie Mae," and the Federal Home Loan Mortgage Corporation (FHLMC), also called "Freddie Mac," are government-sponsored enterprises that own or back (guarantee) many mortgages in the United States.

-The Flex Modification program helps borrowers who have a Fannie Mae- or Freddie Mac-owned loan.
+The Flex Modification program helps borrowers with a Fannie Mae- or Freddie Mac-owned loan.
 This program, which replaces the now-expired Home Affordable Modification Program (HAMP) program, is supposed to reduce an eligible borrower's mortgage payment by about 20%.

 With a Flex Modification, the servicer has to take one or more of the following steps to lower the borrower's payment: